Lushington family archive

 The archive is notable for the 20 year correspondence between Vernon and Jane Lushington covering the whole of their married life and containing over 1000 letters.
 When Vernon travelled the circuit as a County Court Judge he wrote to his wife frequently, often describing the town and villages in Surrey and Hampshire in which he was staying or through which he had passed.
 The letters to and from all members of the family contain a great deal of information about life at Pyports and in the village of Cobham.
 Susan's diaries from the 1890s contain detailed and colourful accounts of her activities and visitors both to Pyports and their London home.
 These included Thomas Hardy who in his own journal wrote of how he had dined with the Lushingtons and had seen the portrait of Stephen Lushington 'the man who had known the Byron secret'.

 Sir Hubert Parry, the composer, c.1902 Other families with close links to Vernon and Jane Lushington whose correspondence features in the archive include Montgomery of Blessingbourne, Ireland; Massingberd of Gunby Hall, Lincolnshire; Bell of Rounton Grange and Mount Grace Priory; Howard of Naworth; Stanley of Alderley; Rathbone of Liverpool; Farrer of Abinger; Buxton of Surrey; Vaughan Williams of Leith Hill Place and High Ashes, Surrey; Darwin of Down House and Cambridge; and Litchfield.
-Significant items within the archive include letters from Sir Hubert Parry, composer; letters from George Howard, 9th Earl of Carlisle, artist; letter from Thomas Hardy, writer; letters from Ralph Vaughan Williams, composer; letters from William Robinson, pioneer gardener; letters from Arthur Hughes, Pre-Raphaelite artist, and members of his family, a letter from William Holman Hunt, Pre-Raphaelite artist, and letters from members of his family, and letters from Archie Montgomery - later Field Marshal Sir Archibald Amar Montgomery-Massingberd, (1871-1947) - serving in the Boer War in South Africa.
+Significant items within the archive include letters from Sir Hubert Parry, composer; letters from George Howard, 9th Earl of Carlisle, artist; letter from Thomas Hardy, writer; letters from Ralph Vaughan Williams, composer; letters from William Robinson, pioneer gardener; letters from Arthur Hughes, Pre-Raphaelite artist, and members of his family, a letter from William Holman Hunt, Pre-Raphaelite artist, and letters from members of his family, and letters from Archie Montgomery - later Field Marshal Sir Archibald Amar Montgomery-Massingberd, (1871 to 1947) - serving in the Boer War in South Africa.

 The later correspondence of Susan Lushington is also of great interest for its musical connections and the light it sheds on her musical performances at Kingsley.
 During World War I Susan corresponded with a large number of servicemen who were based at the army camp at Bordon near her Kingsley home.
 They were invited into her home to share her musical interests, and later wrote back to her from the front line.
 The World War I correspondence contains graphic accounts of life in the trenches and includes letters from Susan's relation Franklin Lushington who served with the poet Edward Thomas.